 The maximum recording time of one movie clip is 29 min.
 59 sec.
 If the movie shooting time reaches 29 min.
 59 sec., the movie shooting will stop automatically.
-You can resume movie shooting by pressing the n > button.
-(A new movie file is recorded.)
+You can resume movie shooting by pressing the The shooting by pressing the s